 Growing a loyal community is the biggest challenge you face as an online business owner.

 And while large and medium businesses have a budget for huge billboards and promo events, solopreneurs and small businesses often feel like they are walking through a swamp – it’s moving forward reaaally slow.

 Lead magnets are supposed to help you grow a loyal audience, but as website visitors see them E-V-E-R-Y-W-H-E-R-E. So they’ve learned to ignore them.

 You must have noticed yourself that “download this post as PDF” doesn’t cut it anymore.

 But what does?

-What are the best and most effective lead magnets that won’t just add numbers to your list but will help you grow a loyal audience, especially if you don’t have a huge reputation yet?
+What are the best and most effective lead magnets that will not only add numbers to your list but will help you grow a loyal audience, especially if you don’t have a huge reputation yet?

-This article will give you a concrete answer to this question that will fit your specific business goals.
+This article will give you concrete answers to this question that will fit your specific business goals.
 Feel free to jump to a section you are most interested in using the table of contents below.

 - Most popular lead magnets: A study of 50 small business websites